izhangzhihao/intellij-rainbow-brackets/README.md

 <kbd>Settings/Preferences</kbd> > <kbd>Other Settings</kbd> > <kbd>Rainbow Brackets</kbd> > `Do NOT rainbowify these languages (name or extension, comma separated)`:

 NOTE: You can use **name** of language or **extension** of file name(The names should be **lowercase**).

-## Contribute

-NOTE: To view the PSI tree and explore the internal PSI structure of source code, you need to set up your IDE by following [this](https://www.jetbrains.com/help/idea/psi-viewer.html).
-For the Rider IDE, please follow: [this](https://rider-support.jetbrains.com/hc/en-us/articles/207327910-How-to-run-JetBrains-Rider-in-Internal-Mode)

-* `gradle test`
-* `gradle runIde`
-* `gradle buildPlugin`

 ## Support Us